 Transcribing skills — listening to an audio recording and typing what you hear — can help you find hospital, financial, journalism and legal jobs.
 The Transcription Certification Institute offers online classes you can complete in 21 to 90 days for $399.

 Effective link-building strategies help increase website traffic.
 Link-building experts work with web development companies, internet marketing companies and any businesses that are looking to drive additional traffic to their websites and rank higher in search engines.
-Udemy offers a 42-minute, five-lecture course for beginners for $45.
+Udemy offers a seven-hour course on link building for beginners for $175.

 The ability to use computer operating systems is beneficial no matter where you work.
 Knowing how to use a PC and a Mac is an advantage — almost every industry uses spreadsheets, documents, the internet, email and other applications on a daily basis.
-Lynda.com offers more than 5,900 courses, including training for Windows and Mac computers.
+Lynda.com offers thousands of courses, including training for Windows and Mac computers.
 Course lengths range from one to three hours — learn as much as you want with a monthly subscription, which ranges from $19.99 to $29.99.

-Several industries use data analytics — including travel, energy, finance, education and health — to identify patterns and trends they can leverage for growing their business.
-Online learning center General Assembly offers 10-week, part-time, data analytics courses for $3,950.
+Several industries use data analytics — including travel, energy, finance, education and health — to identify patterns and trends they can leverage for growing their businesses.
+Online learning center General Assembly offers 10-week, part-time data analytics courses for $3,950.
 Upon completing the course, you might be eligible to receive credit toward an online graduate program.

 To become an EMT, you must first complete a basic emergency medical technician course.
 EMTs work with hospitals and emergency departments to provide pre-hospital care in crisis situations.
 Completing a basic emergency medical technician course takes about three to 11 weeks — depending on whether you attend a full- or part-time program — and costs about $650.